TooManyMatts/giq-project-page-test/README.md

 ## JSON Metadata Files Describing Polyhedra and Splits

 ### `shapes.json`

-A JSON file describing each polyhedron in G-IQ:
+Describes each polyhedron in G-IQ:

 ```json
 {